The best cat shampoos I’ve found are:

 Which cat shampoo ingredients are safe?

-Uusing human shampoo may be convenient because you already have it in your house, but you’re not even saving money.
+Using human shampoo on your cat is convenient because you already have it in your house, but you’re not even saving money.
 There are plenty of cat shampoos just as cheap as the human version.
 You’ll also save the money you would have spent at the vet when your kitty starts puking up bubbles.

 An ideal cat shampoo will have all natural ingredients, safe for consumption.
-Some common cat shampoo ingredients include aloe vera, coconut oil derivatives, tea leaf extracts and oatmeal.
-Ingredients to avoid include pyrethroids, refined tar and selenium sulfide.
+Some common cat shampoo ingredients include:

 How do you even wash a cat?

 How easy or difficult it is to bathe your cat depends on his temperament.
-As I said, my Siberian has no problems but my British Shorthair was a different story.
 Here are a few things I’ve learned over the years from washing my cats:

 - Make sure everything is prepared in advance.
 Even better, have someone help you bathe your cat.
 Chances are, if you reach to grab the shampoo, your cat will jump out of the bath and get everything wet.